-Impurities can be classified into process impurities, degradation products, excipient, and packing related impurities.
-Process impurities are produced during the manufacture of the drug substance and drug product, while degradants are formed by chemical degradation during storage of the drug substance or drug product.
-Understanding the degradation pathways in order to achieve First to know the degradation paths to attain the stability of both drug substance and drug products.
+Impurities can be classified into process impurities, degradation products, excipients, and packing-related impurities.
+Process impurities are produced during the manufacture of the drug substance and drug product, while degradants are formed by chemical degradation during the storage of the drug substance or drug product.
+Understanding the degradation pathways in order to achieve First to know the degradation paths to attain the stability of both drug substances and drug products.

 The following are the different forms of physical degradation.

 Drugs is having several chemical natures along with different functional groups.
 Therefore, it will undergo different forms of degradation.
-Following is the different pathways of chemical degradation:
+Following are the different pathways of chemical degradation:

-Stability study is very useful during formulation development and selection of packaging material.
+A stability study is very useful during the formulation development and selection of packaging material.

 Biological degradation states microbiological degradation.
 Liquids, Solutions, Suspensions, Parenteral, and sterile formulations are more susceptible to microbial degradation.